EmilGramDK/ngx-layout/README.md

    <ngx-layout
       loading="boolean"                     Shows a loader
-      renderApp="boolean"                   Tell the layout to wait for a state before rendering the app logo="string"                         Path to logo
+      renderApp="boolean"                   Tell the layout to wait for a state before rendering the app
-      title="string"                        Title in the Topbar
-      subTitle="string"                     Subtitle in the Topbar
-      showTopbar="boolean"                  Hide the topbar
-      sidebarFooter="SidebarFooter"         Pass this to show a footer in the sidebar. {title: string; subTitle: string}
-      sidebarFooterOnClick="function"       Footer onClick function
    </ngx-layout>
    ```